 Bellevue College (BC) offers comprehensive compensation package with salary and benefits as the main components.
 Generous benefits package is offered to full-time positions and eligible part-time positions.

-Eligible employees and their lawful spouse, state-registered domestic partner, or dependent children can select from a menu of nine (9) medical coverage and three (3) dental coverage that best fit your individual needs.
+Eligible employees and their lawful spouse, state-registered domestic partner, or dependent children can select from a menu of ten (10) medical coverage and three (3) dental coverage that best fit your individual needs.

 Employees pay a portion of their medical care cost through payroll deduction.
 The employee premium is based on the choice of plan and coverage.
-Selection includes a variety of Consumer Directed Health Plans (CDHP) paired with Health Savings Account (HSA), or traditional health plans.
-Visit https://www.hca.wa.gov/employee-retiree-benefits/public-employees for more information.
+Selection includes a variety traditional health plans, and Consumer Directed Health Plans (CDHP) paired with Health Savings Account (HSA).
+Visit the WA State Health Care Authority website for more information.

 CDHP is a type of insurance plan that has lower premiums, a higher annual deductible, and higher out-of-pocket maximum than traditional health plans.
 An HSA is a tax-exempt account that you and/or your employer, can deposit funds into on your behalf.